Museum Open Sundays, 1-4 pm

 January-February 2022

 In early 2022, we reached out to then-State Senator, Sarah Elfreth (30), and Delegate Seth Howard (30B) to ask for their sponsorship of a Legislative Bond Initiative to be introduced at the General Assembly.
 The funds requested were to design and construct a new pier that would be an educational asset for the Museum and the Shady Side community.
-The Museum's grounds are open to the public - dawn to dusk - to enjoy.
 In addition to the significant value of public access to water, we would partner with other organizations in the area and those with special knowledge of local species to ensure that our pier brings educational value as well.

 October 2021